 The non-government schools serving the lowest SES communities – those with an SES score of 93 or less – attract 90% of their base funding from the government, ie, their CTC discount is just 10%.

 As SES scores climb from 94 to 125, the discount grows and parents are expected to contribute more in school fees.

 All schools with an SES of 125 or higher have a CTC discount of 80%, ie they attract just 20% of their base funding from government.

 The following table shows the relationship between SES scores and CTC discounts.

 Source: Australian Education Act 2013 (Cth), s.
 54 and Australian Education Amendment Act 2017 (Cth), s.
 36.

-As the table below illustrates, the most disadvantaged non-government schools (those with an SES score of 93 or less) will in 2018 receive $9,858 in recurrent funding per primary student and $12,388 per secondary student (plus any applicable funding for disadvantage).
+As the table below illustrates, the most disadvantaged non-government schools (those with an SES score of 93 or less) will in 2018 attract the most base funding – $9,858 per primary student and $12,388 per secondary student (plus any applicable funding for disadvantage).

 The most advantaged non-government schools (those with an SES score of 125 or higher) will only receive $2,191 per primary student and $2,753 per secondary student (likewise, before any applicable funding for disadvantage is applied).

 Source: Australian Education Amendment Act 2017 (Cth), s.
 12, 13 and 36.

 Some people might be asking – why do schools charging more than $20,000 in fees receive any government funding at all?
 Surely this amount would higher than their SRS.
 Any school that can charge such fees is unlikely to be educating children from disadvantaged families.